quinn0823/apple-siri-voice-navigation/README.md

 # Apple Siri Voice Navigation

-Experience the road with Siri!
+Experience the road with **Siri**!
 Apple Siri Voice Navigation brings the iconic voices on Apple devices to your favorite Truck Simulators.
-With over 50 voices to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.
+With **over 50 voices** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

 ### April 17, 2025: 1.4.4 ＞ 1.4.5